 Once it’s set up, it’s easy to make after-tax contributions to it:

-their super if your spouse is currently employed in the paid workforce on at least a part-time basis (i.e. at least 40 hours in a period of 30 consecutive days during the most recent financial year).
-We can’t accept spouse contributions if your spouse is age 70 or above.
+If your spouse is 65 to 69 years of age, you can only make spouse contributions if your spouse is currently employed in the paid workforce on at least a part-time basis (i.e. at least 40 hours in a period of 30 consecutive days during the most recent financial year).
+We can’t accept spouse contributions if your spouse is age 70 or older.